Natural History Museum, London: Planning and architecture of new building

-Owen saw that the natural history departments needed more space, and that implied a separate building as the British Museum site was limited.
+Owen saw that the natural history departments needed more space, and that implied a separate building, as the British Museum site was limited.
 Land in South Kensington was purchased, and in 1864 a competition was held to design the new museum.
-The winning entry was submitted by the civil engineer Captain Francis Fowke, who died shortly afterwards.
-The scheme was taken over by Alfred Waterhouse who substantially revised the agreed plans, and designed the façades in his own idiosyncratic Romanesque style which was inspired by his frequent visits to the Continent.
+Only thirty-three submissions were made, many of which contained elements of the Renaissance style.
+The winning entry was submitted by the civil engineer Captain Francis Fowke, who died shortly afterwards in December 1865.
+To give the project to the second-place winner would have been viewed as disrespectful to Fowke's memory, and instead the decision was made to expand on his original plans.
+The scheme was taken over by Alfred Waterhouse, who was hired in February 1866, and who substantially revised the agreed plans, and designed the façades in his own idiosyncratic Romanesque style, which was inspired by his frequent visits to the Continent.
 The original plans included wings on either side of the main building, but these plans were soon abandoned for budgetary reasons.
+Initially, Waterhouse's approximate cost was £495,000, but after further discussion was revised to £330,000.
+The space these would have occupied are now taken by the Earth Galleries and Darwin Centre.
+Waterhouse spent time with those in charge of each department of the museum to learn more about their needs, which helped him clarify his plans before construction began.

-The space these would have occupied are now taken by the Earth Galleries and Darwin Centre.Work began in 1873 and was completed in 1880.
-The new museum opened in 1881, although the move from the old museum was not fully completed until 1883.
+Work began in 1873 and was completed in 1880.
+The new museum opened on 18 April 1881, although the move from the old museum was not fully completed until 1883.
+The museum received both positive and negative reviews by the media upon its opening, but most viewed the museum as a positive contribution to society.
+In addition to routine maintenance, the building has been altered over the years, especially after it sustained damage in World War II.

 Both the interiors and exteriors of the Waterhouse building make extensive use of architectural terracotta tiles to resist the sooty atmosphere of Victorian London, manufactured by the Tamworth-based company of Gibbs and Canning.
 The tiles and bricks feature many relief sculptures of flora and fauna, with living and extinct species featured within the west and east wings respectively.
-This explicit separation was at the request of Owen, and has been seen as a statement of his contemporary rebuttal of Darwin's attempt to link present species with past through the theory of natural selection.
+This explicit separation was at the request of Owen, and has been seen as a statement of his contemporary rebuttal of Darwin's attempt to link present species with the past through the theory of natural selection.
 Though Waterhouse slipped in a few anomalies, such as bats amongst the extinct animals and a fossil ammonite with the living species.
 The sculptures were produced from clay models by a French sculptor based in London, M Dujardin, working to drawings prepared by the architect.

 The central axis of the museum is aligned with the tower of Imperial College London (formerly the Imperial Institute) and the Royal Albert Hall and Albert Memorial further north.
 These all form part of the complex known colloquially as Albertopolis.